 No. The County hired an appraiser in 2024 to provide an evaluation of the land they want to purchase for a right-of-way for the project.
-The appraisal was completed and provided to County officials, but the appraised value has not been shared with the Land Trust, and no purchase price has been offered.
+The appraisal was completed and provided to County officials, and a second appraisal was conducted in 2025.
+But neither appraisal has been shared with the Land Trust, and no purchase price has been offered.

 Q: We have heard that the County has offered a "land swap" to SSLT.
 Is this true?
 There has been no formal offer of a land swap.
-However, in the Land Trust's last meeting with county officials, we were asked if we would consider a land swap.
+However, in a previous meeting the Land Trust had with county officials, we were asked if we would consider a land swap.
 The only property mentioned was a "lot" in a densely populated residential neighborhood with no environmental, cultural, or historic values.

 Q: At the County's Frederica Road Traffic Study Open House on Tuesday, February 25, did the Land Trust organize the display of roundabout maps and plans in the atrium at the casino?
 No, the Open House was planned and executed by County officials.
-While the Land Trust encouraged its supporters to attend, it did not organize any part of the Open House.

 Q: If Old Stable Corner isn't used for the proposed roundabout at this intersection, does the Land Trust have recommendations on how to solve the traffic problems?
 We are not experts in traffic engineering and have not taken a position on whether a roundabout is the best solution to a major traffic problem on the island.
 Our focus is on ensuring the long-term conservation of a green space that the community rallied to protect.
-Our only recommendations to the County are to share with the community the data supporting claims that this is the safest, long-term solution to traffic problems and to thoroughly research and evaluate all possible options.
+Our only recommendations to the County are to share with the community the data supporting claims that this is the safest, most effective, long-term solution to traffic problems and to thoroughly research and evaluate all possible options.
 Acquiring private property with taxpayers' dollars, many of whom are the same people who gave money to protect the property, should be a last resort.